2025–26 Saudi Pro League: Teams who were relegated to the FD League

 Al-Raed were the first team to be relegated following a 1–0 defeat away to Damac on 11 May 2025.
 Al-Raed were relegated after 17 consecutive seasons in the flight.
 This was also their first-ever relegation in the Pro League era.

 On 25 May 2025, Al-Orobah became the second team to be relegated after they were docked three points for fielding an ineligible player against Al-Nassr.
 Al-Orobah were relegated after one season in the top flight.

 Al-Wehda were the third and final club to be relegated, following a 2–1 away defeat to Al-Ettifaq on the final matchday.
 Al-Wehda were relegated after three seasons in the top flight.
 In addition, this was their eighth relegation in history.

-Stadium
+Stadiums

 Note: Table lists in alphabetical order.